 “A STA obtaining a TXOP (the TXOP holder) shall, subject to the exceptions below, ensure that the duration of a TXOP does not exceed the TXOP Limit, when non-zero.
 The duration of a TXOP is the time the TXOP holder maintains uninterrupted control of the medium, and it includes the time required to transmit frames sent as an immediate response to TXOP holder transmissions.

-The TXOP Limit may be exceeded only for:
+The TXOP holder may exceed the TXOP Limit only if it does not transmit more than one Data or Management MPDU in the TXOP, and only for:

-Retransmission of an MPDU, not in an A-MPDU consisting of more than one MPDU, when using a lower PHY rate than selected for the initial transmission attempt of the first MPDU, when the transmission is the first in the TXOP
+Retransmission of an MPDU, not in an A-MPDU consisting of more than one MPDU

-Initial transmission of an MSDU, not in an A-MPDU consisting of more than one MPDU or in an A-MSDU, under a BA agreement, when the transmission is the first in the TXOP
+Initial transmission of an MSDU, not in an A-MPDU consisting of more than one MPDU and not in an A-MSDU, under a Block Ack agreement

-Transmission of a Control MPDU or a QoS Null MPDU, not in an A-MPDU consisting of more than one MPDU, when the transmission is the first in the TXOP
+Transmission of a Control MPDU or a QoS Null MPDU, not in an A-MPDU consisting of more than one MPDU

-Initial transmission of a fragment of an MSDU/MMPDU, if a previous fragment of that MSDU/MMPDU was retransmitted, when the transmission is the first in the TXOP
+Initial transmission of a fragment of an MSDU/MMPDU, if a previous fragment of that MSDU/MMPDU was retransmitted

-Transmission of a fragment of an MSDU/MMPDU fragmented into 16 fragments, when the transmission is the first in the TXOP
+Transmission of a fragment of an MSDU/MMPDU fragmented into 16 fragments

-Transmission of an A-MPDU consisting of the initial transmission of a single MPDU not containing an A-MSDU and which is not a unicast Management MPDU, when the transmission is the first in the TXOP
+Transmission of an A-MPDU consisting of the initial transmission of a single MPDU not containing an A-MSDU and which is not an individually addressed Management MPDU

-Transmission of a group-addressed MPDU, not in an A-MPDU consisting of more than one MPDU, when the transmission is the first in the TXOP
+Transmission of a group addressed MPDU, not in an A-MPDU consisting of more than one MPDU

 Transmission of a Null Data Packet (NDP)

-Except as described above, a STA shall fragment an individually addressed MSDU so that the transmission of the first MPDU of the TXOP does not cause the TXOP limit to be exceeded at the PHY rate selected for the initial transmission attempt of that MPDU.
+Except as described above, a STA shall fragment an individually addressed MSDU/MMPDU so that the initial transmission of the first fragment does not cause the TXOP Limit to be exceeded.

 NOTE -- The TXOP Limit is not exceeded for:

-Initial transmission of an MPDU containing an unfragmented though fragmentable MSDU/MMPDU
+Initial transmission of an MPDU containing an unfragmented though fragmentable (see 9.2.7) MSDU/MMPDU

 Initial transmission of the first fragment of a fragmented MSDU/MMPDU, except for an MSDU/MMPDU fragmented into 16 fragments